 Respiratory therapists jobs are not just in-demand, though.
 They’re also some of the highest paying associate degree jobs available.
 According to the Bureau of Labor Statistics (BLS), these allied health technicians make nearly $62,000 in median annual wages.
 There is the potential for a respiratory therapist salary to reach almost $96,000 annually.
 That makes credentials in this field some of the best paying associate degree options available.

 A two-year degree in respiratory therapy along with professional certification is usually enough to secure a job in the field.
-But a bachelor’s credential may be required for some positions.
+But a bachelor’s credential and proficiency in human anatomy may be required for some positions.
 The best associate degrees to get a job in this particular subfield of allied health are accredited by the Commission on Accreditation for Respiratory Care (COARC).

 Projected Job Growth: 6%